 Encourage family activities such as walks, biking (with helmets), or any regular physical activity.
 Encourage at least 1 hour a day of physical activity.
-Assign age appropriate household responsibilities (jobs) which may increase as your child gets older.
+Continue to assign age appropriate household responsibilities (jobs) which may increase as your child gets older.